 From 1943 onwards, local leaders created embryonic Resistance groups.
 As of spring 1944, their numbers increased rapidly and the Maquis surged in strength thanks to the weapons dropped by the Allies in preparation for the Liberation battles.

 Although the Maquis Resistance groups managed by their own efforts to liberate most of the Morvan region, the war left a deep trauma due to the barbarism of the Nazis..

-21 Second World War memorial sites have been constructed under the label of “Resistances in the Morvan - Chemins de mémoire”.
-You can visit them all in the Morvan, amid magnificent natural sites.
+21 Second World War memorial sites have been constructed under the label of “Resistances in Morvan - Way of memory”.
+You can visit them all in Morvan, amid magnificent natural sites.